‘This autobiography is quite candid. It bares its breast at most things…. Actually I’ve shed a tear or two… A wonderful book’

-HIM OFF THE VIZ is available now from Go Faster Stripe.
+HIM OFF THE VIZ is available now from HERE.

 Donald toured a number of unique, intimate venues to record live readings from the five-star rated book.
-These shows will form part of the audiobook, to be released later in the year.
+These shows will form part of the audiobook, to be released at a later date.
 An e-book will also follow.

 Here’s what some of the funniest men alive have said about HIM OFF THE VIZ: